-class rubrix.labeling.text_classification.rule.Rule(query, label, name=None, author=None) A rule (labeling function) in form of an ElasticSearch query.
+class rubrix.labeling.text\classification.rule.Rule(query, label, name=None, author=None) A rule (labeling function) in form of an ElasticSearch query.

-- query (str) An ElasticSearch query with the query string syntax. - label (str) The label associated to the query. - name (Optional[str]) An optional name for the rule to be used as identifier in the rubrix.labeling.text_classification.WeakLabels class.
+- query (str) An ElasticSearch query with the query string syntax. - label (Union[str, List[str]]) The label associated to the query.
+Can also be a list of labels. - name (Optional[str]) An optional name for the rule to be used as identifier in the rubrix.labeling.text\classification.WeakLabels class.
 By default, we will use the query string. - author (Optional[str]) -